ekansh28/yap/README.md

 # YapChat

 YapChat is a Django + Channels chat app for matching strangers into private rooms for real-time text chat and WebRTC video chat.
-The UI currently uses a Windows 98-inspired style through `98.css`, with a newer authentication modal prototype being built into the landing page.
+The UI currently uses a Windows 98-inspired style through `98.css`, with a fully functional authentication and profile management system.

 ## Current State